Congee: Japan

 Kayu may be made with just rice and water, and is often seasoned with salt.
 Eggs can be beaten into it to thicken it.
-Toppings may be added to enhance flavour; Welsh onion, salmon, roe, ginger, and umeboshi (pickled ume fruit) are among the most common.
+Toppings may be added to enhance flavour; welsh onion, salmon, roe, ginger, and umeboshi (pickled plums) are among the most common.
 Miso or chicken stock may be used to flavor the broth.
 Most Japanese electric rice cookers have a specific setting for cooking congee.

-In Japan kayu – because it is soft and easily digestible – is regarded as a food particularly suitable for serving to the sick and elderly.
-For similar reasons kayu is commonly the first solid food served to Japanese infants; it is used to help with the transition from liquids to normally cooked rice, the latter being a major part of the Japanese diet.
+In Japan, porridge – because it is soft and easily digestible – is regarded as a food particularly suitable for serving to the sick and elderly.
+For similar reasons, it is commonly the first solid food served to Japanese infants, being used to help with the transition from liquids to normally cooked rice, the latter being a major part of the Japanese diet.

 A type of kayu referred to as nanakusa-gayu (七草粥, "seven herb porridge") is traditionally eaten on 7 January with special herbs that some believe protect against evils and invite good luck and longevity in the new year.
 As a simple, light dish, nanakusa-gayu serves as a break from the many heavy dishes eaten over the Japanese New Year.

 Kayu is also used in Shinto divination rituals.